 Travel Funds Committee – Department of English

 The Travel Funds Committee offers travel funds to support a trip of significant distance to support graduate student research, scholarship, and writing, such as (in order of preference): (1) presenting a scholarly paper or reading from your own creative work at a regional, national, or international conference, (2) conducting research at a library or archive, (3) engaging in a project at a major workshop or institute.
 The amount of funds varies from year to year.
-Find the most recent announcements and figures
+To find information about recent competitions and travel opportunities.

 Travel Awards – Students Association of Graduates in English